Travel Agent Training

 - Car rentals and rail travel including Amtrak and the European rail system

-The Travel Academy's daily hands-on training with SABRE (a software program) will give students practice using the same tools used by airlines and travel agencies around the world to book airline tickets, car rentals, hotels, and more.
+The Travel Academy’s daily hands-on computer training will give students practice using the same tools used by airlines and travel agencies around the world to book airline tickets, car rentals, hotels, and more.
 It allows you to access fares and availability for all scheduled airlines.
 It also allows you to read the airline rules of the least expensive airfare so you can offer clients the lowest possible price as quickly as possible.

 Some employment possibilities after graduating from The Travel Academy include: